 A Forex trader, especially a day trader, probably can begin with a trading account size as small as $1,000.
 I have seen ads suggesting that an Emini trader can make money by day trading only a $500 account.
 I think that is a mistake.
 A beginning trader will probably lose for at least a year or two, although he will likely have many streaks where he wins several days in a row.
 The reality is that most traders never become consistently profitable.
-Common reasons are insufficient funds and the inability to trade long enough to develop the skills needed to make money.
+Common reasons are insufficient funds, lack of reliable information about how to trade, and the inability to trade long enough to develop the skills needed to make money.

 Many traders who stay with it long enough to become consistently profitable look at the loss as tuition in the school of hard knocks.
 They know that they are competing against professionals with degrees that prepared them to trade the markets, and they are trying to collect enough experience to make them competitive.
 It can be done, but it usually takes a long time to become very good.

-If a person is starting out with the Emini as he learns how to trade, he will probably need at least $10-25,000.
-Even if he beings with $100,000 and wants to trade the Emini, I think that he should only trade one contract until he is consistently profitable.
+If a person is starting out with the Emini as he learns how to trade, he will probably need a trading account size of at least $10-25,000.
+Even if he begins with $100,000 and wants to trade the Emini, I think that he should only trade one contract until he is consistently profitable.

 Micro Emini is a great place to start